SMART & Lean Goals with the Lean Playbook

 Example Lean Goal: "Validate that small business owners will pay $99/month for automated bookkeeping by getting 20 pre-orders from a landing page in 2 weeks."

-The Lean goals dashboard showing active hypotheses, experiment progress, validation status, and learning insights to guide your pivot-or-persevere decisions.
+The Lean goals dashboard showing active hypotheses, experiment progress, validation status, and learning insights.

 When to Use Each Type of Goal